semantic-hostnames/semantic-hostnames/README.md

 Semantic hostnames and [Fully Qualified Domain Names (FQDNs)][wikipedia_fqdn] don't have to be mutually exclusive.
 As previously mentioned, decoupling hostnames from domains is advantageous, but if you wish to make your hostname both _semantic_ and _fully qualified_, then they can both co-exist:

 `acme-pipe-uat-nginx01.cen6-rs-vm-lon-uk.somedomain.com`

+## Specification by example

+A host running as part of a DB cluster, (second machine of 5) in UAT for the Wibble project.
+The server is running Red Hat 6 and is hosted by AWS in their US East 1 region.

+`wibble-pipe-uat-dbcluster02.rhel6-aws-vm-us-east-1`

+The same machine, but the team does not wish to use the `tier` slug:

+`wibble-uat-dbcluster02.rhel6-aws-vm-us-east-1`

+A single live host running a microservice for Single Sign On for Cool Startup.
+The machine is running Ubuntu 14x on Digital Ocean in their London environment:

+`cs-prod-sso01.ub14-do-vm-lon-uk`

+## The main thing to remember

+Be consistent.
+The convention above may not be ideal for you, but if you choose to change order of label parts, make sure you do it throughout.
+Don't have some servers following one naming convention and another following another unless you can guarantee you will never need to look through any sort of list or search containing _both_.

 [wikipedia_hostname]: https://en.wikipedia.org/wiki/Hostname "Article regarding hostnames on Wikipedia"
 [rfc952]: https://www.ietf.org/rfc/rfc952.txt "IETF RFC 952"